 - Keep foods from being over-salted or burnt

-- Helps insure that spices are perfectly mixed
+- Helps ensure that spices are perfectly mixed

 - Prevents kitchen disasters (mine must have to work overtime)

-So, whether or not you believe a German Kitchen Witch will keep your milk from curdling, your pots from boiling dry, your roasts from burning, or your cookies from being too salty… it can’t really hurt to have one of these sweet witches hanging in the kitchen.
-They are meant to bring joy, and maybe make your foods taste just a little bit better….
+So, whether or not you believe a German Kitchen Witch will keep your milk from curdling, your pots from boiling dry, your roasts from burning, or your cookies from being too salty, it can’t really hurt to have one of these sweet witches hanging in the kitchen.
+They bring joy and do all they can to make your food taste better.
 Plus, they are awfully CUTE!

 NEW !!!
 AGATHA Spoon Holder & Steam Releaser By Ototo Design